Generic Name: Cyclobenzaprine hydrochloride

 Dosage Form: tablet, film coated

-Cyclobenzaprine hydrochloride 7.5 mg tablets contain the following inactive ingredients: corn starch, hydroxypropyl cellulose, hypromellose, lactose monohydrate, magnesium stearate, polyethylene glycol, pregelatinized starch, talc and titanium dioxide.
+Cyclobenzaprine hydrochloride tablets, USP 7.5 mg contain the following inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, hypromellose, hydroxypropyl cellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, talc, titanium dioxide, triacetin and yellow iron oxide.

 Cyclobenzaprine - Clinical Pharmacology

 Cyclobenzaprine reduced or abolished skeletal muscle hyperactivity in several animal models.
 Animal studies indicate that Cyclobenzaprine does not act at the neuromuscular junction or directly on skeletal muscle.
 Such studies show that Cyclobenzaprine acts primarily within the central nervous system at brain stem as opposed to spinal cord levels, although its action on the latter may contribute to its overall skeletal muscle relaxant activity.
 Evidence suggests that the net effect of Cyclobenzaprine is a reduction of tonic somatic motor activity, influencing both gamma (γ) and alpha (α) motor systems.

 Pharmacological studies in animals showed a similarity between the effects of Cyclobenzaprine and the structurally related tricyclic antidepressants, including reserpine antagonism, norepinephrine potentiation, potent peripheral and central anticholinergic effects, and sedation.
 Cyclobenzaprine caused slight to moderate increase in heart rate in animals.